sigasi/sigasi_insights/content/releasenotes/sigasi-4.01.md

 # Sigasi Studio Standalone Version : Eclipse Photon (4.8)

-Sigasi Studio 4.1 is build on top of the newly released [Eclipse Photon](https://eclipse.org/photon/) platform.
+Sigasi Studio 4.1 is built on top of the newly released [Eclipse Photon](https://eclipse.org/photon/) platform.
 This brings a number of UI and other improvements such as improved memory usage.
 You can find all new and noteworthy changes in Eclipse Photon on the [Eclipse website](http://www.eclipse.org/eclipse/news/4.8/).

 If you open an existing workspace after the update to Sigasi Studio 4.1, you might see a warning about updating your workspace.
 You can safely confirm the update by clicking **Continue**.
 {{< figure src="/img/releasenotes/4.1/older_workspace_version.png" alt="Workspace update warning" title="Workspace update warning" link="/img/releasenotes/4.1/older_workspace_version.png" >}}